You are here

-The Australian Refined Diagnosis Related Groups (AR-DRGs) is a classification system, which provides a clinically meaningful way to relate the number and type of patients treated in a hospital to the resources required by the hospital.
+The Australian Refined Diagnosis Related Groups (AR-DRGs) is a classification system, that provides a clinically meaningful way to relate or group the number and type of patients treated in admitted acute episodes of care to the resources required in treatment.
 AR-DRGs group patients with similar diagnoses requiring similar hospital services.

-Episodes of admitted acute care are assigned with disease and intervention codes by health information managers or clinical coders.
-AR-DRGs are then assigned based on these codes and a number of other routinely collected variables including: age, sex, mode of separation, length of stay, newborn admission weight and hours of mechanical ventilation.
+Episodes of admitted acute care are assigned disease and intervention codes by health information managers or clinical coders.
+AR-DRGs are then assigned based on these codes and a number of other routinely collected variables including: age, sex, separation mode, length of stay, same-day status, admission weight for neonates and hours of mechanical ventilation.

 This process of assigning patient episodes to an AR-DRG is complex and is carried out using software that contains the AR-DRG algorithms, referred to as a 'grouper'.

 AR-DRGs are used to calculate public hospital funding on an activity basis.
 They are also used for: